Youth Engagement Support (YES) Staff

 Lead by example in modeling the characteristics of a Mission Driven Professional

-Practice and teach healthy boundaries to program residents
+Practice and teach healthy boundaries to program participants

 Provide support and crisis intervention as needed